 Disadvantages of Reciprocating Pump:

-- High wear and tear, therefore requiring very high maintenance.
+- This reciprocating pum has high wear and tear therefore requiring very high maintenance.

 - The flow is not uniform, so we have to fit a bottle at both ends.

 - The flow is very low and cannot be used for high flow operation.

 - They are more heavy and bulky in shape.

 - The initial cost is very high in this pump.

 - More parts mean higher initial costs.

 - No uniform torque.

 Reciprocating pump applications: